-- 2.16 For food / food groups without relevant MLs under the Amendment Regulation, CFS will continue to conduct risk assessment to assess whether the food contains the metal concerned in an amount that is dangerous or prejudicial to health, thereby contravening regulation 3AA of the Amendment Regulation.
+2.16 For food / food groups without relevant MLs under the Amendment Regulation, CFS will continue to conduct risk assessment to determine whether the food contains the metal concerned in an amount that is dangerous or prejudicial to health, thereby contravening regulation 3AA of the Amendment Regulation.
 Moreover, section 54 of the Ordinance stipulates that all food for sale in Hong Kong, locally produced or imported, should be fit for human consumption.
 MLs have not been set for each and every type of food that may contain a metallic contaminant.
-Rather, following the Codex's principle that MLs should only be set for food / food groups in which the contaminants may be found in amounts that are significant for the total exposure of the consumer, i.e. the general population, MLs have been set for those types of food on an absolutely necessary basis only, so as to strike a balance between safeguarding public health and avoiding undue regulation. - 2.17 Risk assessment is a science-based method which is well-recognised in the international arena.
-The acceptability of the potential risks upon consumption of a food sample containing metallic contaminants is judged on the basis of comparison of health-based guidance values (HBGVs)4 or reference endpoints, with dietary exposure estimates as determined by appropriate exposure studies, i.e., on the outcome of risk assessment process.
-CFS conducts risk assessment on the reported level of metallic contaminants in a food sample based on local food consumption pattern5 and the available HBGVs.
+Rather, following the Codex's principle that MLs should only be set for food / food groups in which the contaminants may be found in amounts that are significant for the total exposure of the consumer, i.e. the general population, MLs have been set for those types of food on an absolutely necessary basis only, so as to strike a balance between safeguarding public health and avoiding undue regulation.

-International food safety authorities such as the Joint Food and Agriculture Organization of the United Nations (FAO) / World Health Organization (WHO) Expert Committee on Food Additives (JECFA) have conducted extensive evaluations on the possible adverse health effects of various metallic contaminants and established appropriate HBGVs based on the available toxicological data.
+- 2.17 Risk assessment is a science-based method which is well-recognised in the international arena.
+The acceptability of the potential risks upon consumption of a food sample containing metallic contaminants is judged on the basis of comparison of relevant health-based guidance values (HBGVs)5 or reference end-points, with the dietary exposure estimates as appropriate, i.e., the outcome of risk assessment process.
+CFS conducts risk assessment on the reported level of metallic contaminants in a food sample based on the available local food consumption pattern6 and the appropriate HBGVs. - 2.18 International food safety authorities such as the Joint Food and Agriculture Organization of the United Nations (FAO) / World Health Organization (WHO) Expert Committee on Food Additives (JECFA) have conducted extensive evaluations on the possible adverse health effects of various metallic contaminants and established appropriate HBGVs based on the available toxicological data.